 Ford’s Farm is about 1.25hrs north of Parramatta.
 Head north along Old Northern Road until just before Wisemans Ferry, where you turn right and travel along Singleton Road for about 13kms.
 You will drive passed both the main Watkins Family Farm orchard on your right and the originally Watkins family orchard on your left, both open for mandarin picking, on your way.

 - Wisemans Ferry Inn – review by Little Munch

 - Punt at Wisemans Ferry, which is free and you can travel on by foot or car.

 - Glenorie is about midway and has a yummy bakery with a play area.
 Plus the Glenorie RSL with a great outdoor playground.

 Mandarin Picking Farm Options

-There are currently three nearby farms where you can pick your own mandarins.
+There are currently four nearby farms where you can pick your own mandarins.
 Read the pros and cons for each here to help you make a decision about which one is best suited to visit with your family.
-NOTE: all are cash only.
+NOTE: all but Canoelands Orchard are cash only.